-A collaborative instructional program for both typical learners as well as learners with a disability to give all students the skills necessary for a lifetime of rich leisure, recreation, and sport experiences to enhance physical fitness and wellness.
-Interested students should contact one of the PE/Wellness teachers.
+A collaborative instructional program for both typical learners as well as learners with a disability to give all students the skills necessary for a lifetime of rich leisure, recreation, and sports experiences to enhance physical fitness and wellness.
+Students will play games and learn about exercise as a fundamentally important aspect to life-long physical well-being.
 This course is open to grades 10-12.